Immigration Minister staying out of residency row

 He also represented former US Secretary of Defence Caspar Weinberger, during the Iran-Contra scandal of the 1980s and Paul Wolfowitz in the World Bank scandal.

-Next story in National: US trip to be funded by oil company
+Next story in New Zealand: US trip to be funded by oil company

 Copyright © 2012, Radio New Zealand